front-thinking/algorithm-js/README.md

 # algorithm-js
-common algorithm written by javascript
+common algorithms or interview coding questions written by javascript